pwilkins/mc3-handcar-doc/docs/source/overview.rst

 Banks contain three main types of objects:

--  `Objectives <#h.pzxzpdsydj9e>`__-- Learning Objectives which come in three distinct types:
+-  `Objectives <objectives.html>`__-- Learning Objectives which come in three distinct types:

--  Topics -- also called concepts which define an area of knowledge , typically expressed as NOUNS
+    -  **Topics** -- also called concepts which define an area of knowledge , typically expressed as NOUNS
--  Outcomes -- which are specific learning goals, typically expressed starting with VERBS
+    -  **Outcomes** -- which are specific learning goals, typically expressed starting with VERBS
--  Generic Outcomes -- which are outcomes that hold no real data themselves but are there to simply tie together topics and content via a bloom type -- For example if the topic is “Derivative” a generic outcome could be “Learn Derivative”
+    -  **Generic Outcomes** -- which are outcomes that hold no real data themselves but are there to simply tie together topics and content via a bloom type -- For example if the topic is “Derivative” a generic outcome could be “Learn Derivative”

--  `Activities <#h.bycu3aaffge7>`__ which are tied to objectives - that a student may do in order to master the objective
+-  `Activities <activities.html>`__ which are tied to objectives - that a student may do in order to master the objective
--  `Assets <#h.h08m2wx23t1l>`__ which are tied to activities -- that are typically the content that a student consumes as part of the activity
+-  `Assets <assets.html>`__ which are tied to activities -- that are typically the content that a student consumes as part of the activity

 -  In the model a single asset have multiple “Asset Contents” which may